 - institution name, delivery location postcode and UPIN

-ESFA cannot verify any proforma institutions send with missing or incomplete information.
-Any such proformas will be returned to the institution.
+ESFA cannot verify any form institutions send with missing or incomplete information and will return any incomplete forms to the institution.

-ESFA will use the information on the proforma to check if the same or similar substantial Level 2 or 3 qualifications each student is enrolled on is available within daily travelling distance of their home address.
-In undertaking the check, ESFA establishes if the student can graduate from provision with the same qualification in their local area.
+ESFA will check if the same or similar substantial Level 2 or 3 qualification for each student is available within daily travelling distance of their home address.
+In other words, if the student can achieve the same or similar qualification in their local area.

 Institutions must keep a copy of ESFA’s response as part of their auditable records.

-Under no circumstances should institutions give any guarantees of RSS funding to students (or their parents) or make any RSS payments before ESFA has confirmed in writing that the student’s substantial qualification meets the eligibility conditions.
+Under no circumstances should institutions give any guarantees of RSS funding to students, or their parents, or make any RSS payments before ESFA has confirmed in writing that the student’s substantial qualification meets the eligibility criterion.

-Students returning to the second or subsequent year of their study programme who are continuing on the same substantial qualification ESFA verified in their first year do not need to be checked with ESFA again.
-Continuing students still need to meet the household income criterion and institutions will need to confirm this via an application from the student each year.
+However, continuing students still need to meet the household income criterion and institutions will need to confirm this via an application from the student each year.

-Any student verified by ESFA who changes their substantial qualification in a subsequent year must be submitted by the institution to ESFA for a new verification.
+Any student who changes their substantial qualification in a subsequent year must have their new qualification verified by ESFA.

-Data supplied in this return is used to generate future allocations.
-Institutions who fail to complete the return by the deadline may be subject to recovery of funds.
-Non-return may also affect future year’s allocations.
+ESFA reminds institutions of the importance of completing the Individualised Learner Record (ILR) to indicate the numbers of students getting residential support from RSS.
 In the longer term, ESFA will use data from the ILR (Learner Funding and Monitoring (FAM); learner support reason) to identify students assessed as eligible for RSS who have taken up the funding to generate allocations.
 Institutions are strongly encouraged to complete these fields.

 ESFA will review ILR data periodically throughout the year including R14.
 This information will support the development of RSS policy and help target RSS funding.

-Institutions who would like further information about RSS should contact ESFA via our
+Institutions who would like further information about RSS should contact: